containerd/containerd/docs/snapshotters/blockfile.md

-[Kata Containers](https://katacontainers.io/) is a typical consumer of the blockfile snapshotter: each snapshot is a self-contained filesystem image that Kata can hand to the guest as a virtio-blk device, avoiding bind mounts or 9p/virtiofs entirely.
+[Kata Containers](https://katacontainers.io/) is a typical consumer of the blockfile snapshotter: each snapshot is a self-contained filesystem image that Kata can hand to the guest as a virtio-blk device, removing the need for 9p/virtiofs on the rootfs attachment path.
+(Other Kata features such as shared volume mounts may still use virtiofs or 9p depending on configuration; this section only covers the snapshot/rootfs path.)

 Assuming the `io.containerd.kata.v2` runtime is already installed and discoverable by containerd, a container can be launched against the blockfile